greenhub-project/dataset-converter/README.md

 ```
 - It will look for all `.yml`, for each dataset configured file, it will produce an optimized parquet file and a pickle file containing the pandas dtypes.
 The generated files are located in the `./data` folder.

+### Output files
+For each config file found, keeps the same file `name` as set in the config and create the following files:

+#### ${name}.dytpes.pickle
+Contains a dict python with the column:dtype for each entry.

+#### ${name}.parquet.7z
+Creates a parquet binary file compressed in 7z format from the dataframe processed.

 ## Plugins

 A plugin system is available, where is possible to call additional procedures to modify the dataset files.